Stalking

 • Invaded your property, such as letting themselves into your home or vehicle?

-• Shown up at places you frequent, such as your gym, child’s daycare, or grocery store?
+• Shown up at places you frequent, like your school, work, gym, child’s daycare, or grocery store?

 Remember that context is key when it comes to stalking.
 There are many behaviors that could be intimidating when considering the context of the stalking behaviors and with the victim and offender’s relationship and history in mind.
 Has the offender: